nkutsche/oxygen-race/Readme.md

 ## Start and Rules

-To start, just open the
+To start, just checkout this project, open the
 [Oxygen project](oxygen-race.xpr) in the Oxygen and open there the [start.xhtml](oxygen-race-en/start.xhtml).
 But don't forget to check the [rules](oxygen-race-en/rules.xhtml) before you start.